-Since the start of sale in June 2016, the demand for Elbphilharmonie tickets remains incredibly high – this spurs illicit black market traders to offer tickets at elevated prices.
+Since they first went on sale in June 2016, Elbphilharmonie tickets have been in very high demand – this spurs illicit black market traders to offer tickets at elevated prices.
 Even tickets for concerts that do not even exist or will exist, but haven't yet gone on sale, are offered on the black market.

 Viagogo has failed to respond to the Elbphilharmonie’s questions or to block the relevant offers of tickets.
-The attractively-priced tickets for »Concerts for Hamburg«, officially costing €8, €16 and €24, were on offer on Viagogo for up to €1,144 including booking fees.
+The moderately priced tickets for »Concerts for Hamburg«, which officially cost €8, €16 or €24, were on offer on Viagogo for up to €1,144 including booking fees.

 I want to attend a concert at the Elbphilharmonie and have found diverse websites offering tickets.
 How do I know which websites are official and are selling authentic tickets?

-It’s incredibly vital to search and book the tickets for your selected concert at the Elbphilharmonie’s official internet platform (www.elbphilharmonie.com) directly.
-You may also be redirected to the website of the external promoter via the ticket button, where you can then purchase tickets.
-If a concert is described as »sold out« at www.elbphilharmonie.com, then you can trust that there are no further official tickets on sale in the public marketplace.
+It is crucial that you book the tickets for the selected concert directly on the Elbphilharmonie’s official website (www.elbphilharmonie.de).
+From this website you may be redirected to the website of the external promoter via the ticket button, where you can then purchase tickets.
+If a concert is described as »sold out« on www.elbphilharmonie.de, then you can trust that there are no further official tickets on sale in the public marketplace.

-All other tickets that pop up on other websites on the internet are second-hand.
-If you search for Elbphilharmonie tickets on search machines, the top results are consumer-to-consumer platforms that give the impression of being official ticket shops.
+All other tickets that are offered for sale on other websites are secondary market tickets.
+If you search for Elbphilharmonie tickets in search engines, the top results are consumer-to-consumer platforms that give the impression of being official ticket shops.
 In reality, the tickets on these websites are offered by private individuals at often hugely elevated prices.

 What is the risk of buying a ticket on a consumer-to-consumer platform such as eBay or Viagogo?

 Event promoters assume no responsibility for tickets purchased via consumer-to-consumer platforms.
-In the case of a concert cancellation, the admission price will not be reimbursed to customers that have bought second-hand tickets.
+In the case of a concert cancellation, the admission price will not be reimbursed to customers who have bought secondary market tickets.

 What measures is the Elbphilharmonie taking to prevent the illegal resale of tickets at elevated prices?

 A ticket limitation has been put in place to prevent the illegal resale of tickets.
-A maximum of four tickets per concert may be booked per customer per transaction for the 2020/21 concert season.
+A maximum of ten tickets per concert may be booked per customer per transaction for the 2023/24 concert season.

 For many events in the future, personalised tickets will be issued.
-The person authorised to visit the event must enter his/her name on the ticket; thus, the ticket is only valid for this person.
-Be prepared to produce a photo ID at admission control!
+The person authorised to visit the event must enter his/her/their name on the ticket; thus, the ticket is only valid for this person.
+Be prepared to produce a valid photo ID at the entrance!